 Using proper lubrication

-Many industries, such as chemical engineering, rely on bending/drawing lubrication in the tube bending process.
+Precision tube bending companies find that many industries, such as chemical engineering, rely on bending/drawing lubrication in the tube bending process.
 The lubrication helps the bending machine achieve required tight radii during the bending process without deforming the tubes.

 Tubes in industries with high heat or weather-related factors may face great stresses becoming more susceptible to leaks and cracking.
 Fewer points per tube can protect these systems, which is why we use a bending machine.
 It’s essential to result in a seamless flow of gases or liquids.
 There are zero kinks in bent tubing systems to trap or slow materials flowing through the system.